sgnl/reign-in-datum/readme.md

 `variance` function accepts two arugments `city` and `data` and should return the variance of rainfall for the `city` found in `data`.

+Create helper function(s) to return a data structure that's better for you to work with.

+## Requirements
+- write tests for `mean` function
+- write tests for `variance` function
+- write additional test for any helper functions you've created

 ## References
 [How to calculate a mean value](http://www.mathsisfun.com/mean.html) [how to calculate standard deviation value](http://www.mathsisfun.com/data/standard-deviation.html)